Sep. 26 to Oct. 2, 2022

 - Children who do not have a sufficient supply of diapers cannot attend childcare and early education programs.
 A sufficient supply of disposable diapers is often required for children to attend these programs.
 Parents who cannot provide a sufficient supply of diapers may be kept from attending work or school to care for their child.
 And families who receive childcare subsidies may lose that subsidy if their child is absent too often, regardless of the reason.

 Because of diaper need, capable, hardworking parents could be kept out of the workforce for years.

 The best way to support Lincoln's only diaper bank is to send a monetary donation.
 As a member of the National Diaper Bank Network, the Center receives deep discounts on bulk diaper orders, which means your donated dollar will go further than it would if you directly bought and donated diapers.

 Be a social media advocate!

 Engage in real talk about diaper need with #EndDiaperNeed and #BasicsArentBasic.
-Share facts and statistics about diaper need with your family and friends, and tell them how you're calling attention to the issue of diaper need during National Diaper Need Awareness Week.
+Share facts and statistics about diaper need and its impact on the workforce with your family and friends.
+Ask them to help call attention to the issue of diaper need during National Diaper Need Awareness Week.

-Start a fundraiser on your profile to benefit the Center's Junior League of Lincoln Diaper Bank or the Life House, Nebraska's only National Diaper Bank Network members.
+Start a fundraiser on your profile to benefit the Center's Diaper Bank or the Nebraska Diaper Bank, our state's only National Diaper Bank Network members.

-With your help, we can keep Lincoln's smallest residents healthy and happy!
+With your help, we can keep Lincoln's youngest residents healthy and happy!